338th Combat Training Squadron: History

 The squadron was reactivated by the Strategic Air Command (SAC) in 1947 as a reconnaissance unit, equipped with RB-17 Flying Fortresses.
 It flew aerial photography, mapping, charting and photo reconnaissance missions, some of which were around the borders of the Soviet Union and over the Soviet Occupation Zone of Germany.
 Little was known about the air defense capability of the Soviet Union at this time, the most effective way of determining its capability was to probe the borders and see whether it would respond.
 Gradually the RB-17s and other aircraft mapped the perimeter of the Soviet Air Defenses from the Baltic to the Sea of Okhotsk, north of Japan.

 The unit upgraded to RB-29 Superfotress aircraft in 1949 and continued its reconnaissance mission, however it was inactivated in 1949 due to budget reductions.
 Reactivated in 1950 at Ramey Air Force Base, Puerto Rico, it was again flying RB-29s, performing strategic reconnaissance, charting photography, precise electronic geodetic mapping and electronic reconnaissance missions.
 The squadron upgraded to RB-50 Superfortresses in 1952.

 In 1954 it was equipped with RB-47K Stratojets, a variant of the B-47 which contained Side-Looking Radar and air sampling equipment.
 The RB-47K's primary mission was meteorological data collection and weather reconnaissance from Forbes AFB, Kansas.
 Photographic reconnaissance was a secondary mission.
 These missions consisted of flying over northern Canadian skies, with two such sorties being flown in a day, Weather Alpha and Weather Bravo.
 Weather Alpha sorties consisted of a flight from Forbes AFB, north to Saute Ste.
 Marie, Michigan, then north to Hudson's Bay, counterclockwise around the perimeter of the Bay and then back to Forbes.
 Weather Bravo took the same route within the United States but traveled east over the Labrador Sea and north of Goose Bay, Canada, then back to Forbes.
 The data collected by these flights was used to develop War Plan meteorological collection predictions for weather around the Soviet Union.
 Samples of radioactive fallout from foreign nuclear tests could also be taken.
 The RB-37Ks served with the 338th for eight years, being phased out in 1963.

-The unit was reactivated in 1999 at Offut AFB, Nebraska as a Combat Training Squadron.
+The unit was reactivated in 1999 at Offutt AFB, Nebraska as a Combat Training Squadron.
+It trains and equips aircrew to execute a variety of HHQ missions on the RC-135 and its variants.